binwang-neu/LockCoin/README.md

 ## Notice

 If you have already completed the above preparations, you can import the project with you IDE(my IDE is [IntelliJ IDEA](https://www.jetbrains.com/idea/)).
-The IDE will help you to install some dependency packages, Please note the version number of the dependent package which is very important.
+The IDE will help you install some dependencies that are required for the program to run.
+Please note the version number of the dependent package which is very important.

 ## Getting Started: